This article was updated on February 10th, 2023

 Cancerous Lipomas

 Though true lipomas are benign, there are cancerous fat cell tumors in dogs.
-These malignant variations of lipomas are called liposarcomas.
+These malignant variations are called liposarcomas.
 When palpated, these tumors feel very similar to lipomas, but they have more aggressive behavior.
 This typically includes rapid growth and recurrence after surgical removal.

 Treatment Options

-In the instance of an actual lipoma, considerations for treatment should include a determination of whether or not the tumor is causing the dog any discomfort.
+Considerations for treatment should include a determination of whether or not the tumor is causing the dog any discomfort.
 Some owners elect to remove unsightly lipomas for cosmetic reasons.
 However, consideration should be given to the risk of post-surgery complications.

 Lipomas that arise in the underarm, groin, and around the genitals should likely be removed as soon as possible, because the larger they grow, the more difficult complete surgical removal will be.

 Smaller lipomas require smaller incisions to remove and require much less invasive surgical techniques.
-Below is a picture of a dog recovering from lipoma surgery:
+Below is a picture of a dog recovering from surgery:

 Veterinary Cost Estimates

-- Sample test : $30 to $100.
+- Sample test: $30 to $100.

-- Surgical removal : $250 to $500 (up to $1,000 for rare cases where the lipoma is invasive)
+- Surgical removal : $250 to $500 (up to $1,000 for rare cases where the growth is invasive)

 How Often Do Dogs Get Lipomas?

 Clinically, lipomas are one of the most commonly diagnosed tumors in dogs.
-Lipomas were found to have a 1.94% one year prevalence in a study population of dogs in the UK.
+They were found to have a 1.94% one year prevalence in a study population of dogs in the UK.
 A one year prevalence is the proportion of the studied population that has a particular condition at some time during a year.1

 The owner is often the first to notice a lipoma on their dog.
 These tumors are typically located on the dog’s trunk and are squishy and freely moveable.